makedeb/makedeb-docs/intro/installing.md

 These instructions are also applicable to distributions based on Arch, such as Manjaro, Chakra Linux, and Artix Linux.
 {% endhint %}

-The makedeb package suite is distributed through the Arch User Repository.
+On Arch Linux, the makedeb package suite is distributed through the Arch User Repository.

 Applicable links can be found in the relevant package's section in the table of contents.